zelix-lang/Zelix/CONTRIBUTING.md

 ## 🤖 Copilot & other AI-generated code

-AI-Generated code **might** be allowed in the Fluent language, but it must be reviewed and tested thoroughly before being merged into the `main` branch.
+AI-Generated code **might** be allowed in the Zelix language, but it must be reviewed and tested thoroughly before being merged into the `main` branch.

 If you are using any copilot-like tool, before submitting your code, make sure it: